 Rates exclude breakfast (£21 for Continental; £28 for full English).

 At the hotel

 The Herb House has a spa, gym and indoor pool.
 Library of books and DVDs, pool, snooker and billiards, mountain bikes and wellies for guests, walking and running trails, valet parking, helipad, free WiFi throughout.
 In rooms: flatscreen TV, Roberts radio, reusable water bottle and Bamford bath products.

 Our favourite rooms

-For honeymoon‑perfect privacy, pick the Pavilion Forest Lodge – it’s separate from the main house and has a four‑poster bed, a private terrace overlooking the countryside and a roll‑top bath in the bay window.
+For honeymoon‑perfect privacy, pick the Pavilion Lodge – it’s separate from the main house and has a private terrace overlooking the forest and a roll‑top bath in the bay window.
 The bedrooms in the main house are also high on romance, thanks mainly to the elegant Italian marble bathrooms in soft grey and white – Rooms 1 and 2 have bath tubs beneath wide sash windows, and Room 11 has double sinks and an enormous bathroom.
-If you like a quirky attic abode, plump for an Eaves room.
+If you like a quirky attic abode, plump for an Eaves or Forest Loft room.

-Leave sensible shoes and coats at home – there’s a whole range of wellies and waterproofs to borrow.
+Leave sensible shoes at home – there’s a whole range of wellies to borrow.

-Little Smiths are well looked after at Lime Wood – cots are £10, extra beds are £30; there’s a children’s menu and bikes and scooters on loan.
-Babysitting with a local nanny costs £60 an evening (for a minimum of four hours).
+Little Smiths are well looked after at Lime Wood – cots are £10, extra beds are £30; there’s a children’s menu and bikes on loan.
+Babysitting with a local nanny starts from £70 an evening (for a minimum of four hours per evening).

 Pick a quiet table for two by the window, or ask to dine at the chef’s table in the kitchen.